zhqu1148980644/TMP/leetcode/123-Best-Time-to-Buy-and-Sell-Stock-III.md

 - As the problem becomes more and more complicate(more states), the answer can not be directly figured out by some trick used in problem 121 122.
 We need a more generic and systematic way to solve this kind of problem. i.e. dynamic programming.

-- The maximum objective value can be achieved in a certain state is based on this state's last possible states(many), therefor to getto the target state we need to iterate over all possible state which can be seen as filling a 3d dp table where `dp[i][k][0]` represetns in the `i'th` day, `k` transactions are made, and `no` stock in hand.
+- The maximum objective value can be achieved in a certain state is based on this state's last possible states(many), therefor to getto the target state we need to iterate over all possible state which can be seen as filling a 3d dp table where `dp[i][k][0]` representing at the `i'th` day, `k` transactions are made, and `no` stock in hand.
 - This dependency can be formulated as:
     - Since there are only two possible values in the third variable, we can easily list these two situations.
     - For a certain state, the number of possible former states are limited by the rules, otherwise any state can be converted to this state(most dp problems carry implicit rules.).